Difference Between Depreciation vs Amortization

 - Both depreciation and amortization are used in the finance industry for accounting and tax purposes.

-- Both depreciation and amortization are recognized as an expense in profit and loss statement of the Company for taxation purpose.
+- Both depreciation and amortization are recognized as an expense in the profit and loss statement of the Company for taxation purposes.

-- Taxation advantage is more significant in the case of depreciation in comparison to amortization as an accelerated method of depreciation can be used in case of tangible assets.
+- Taxation advantage is more significant in the case of depreciation than amortization, as an accelerated method of depreciation can be used in the case of tangible assets.

-- Journal entries for both depreciation vs amortization is the credit to the Accumulated Depreciation/Amortization account and a debit to depreciation/amortization expense account.
+- Journal entries for both depreciation vs amortization are the credit to the Accumulated Depreciation/Amortization account and a debit to the depreciation/amortization expense account.

-- Depreciation is applicable to assets such as plant, building, machinery, equipment or any tangible fixed assets.
-However, amortization is applicable to intangible assets such as copyrights, patent, collection rights, brand value etc.
+- Depreciation applies to plants, buildings, machinery, equipment, or tangible fixed assets.
+However, amortization applies to intangible assets such as copyrights, patents, collection rights, brand value, etc.

 Depreciation vs Amortization Comparison Table